This information applies only to the Original Course View. Your institution controls which tools are available.

 When you exit the student preview, you are prompted to keep or delete the preview user and all its associated data.

 It is considered best practice to remove the preview user and its associated data.
-For a discussion of when to keep it, see Keep the Preview User and Data.

 In the Exit Student Preview dialog, select Delete the preview user and all data (Recommended).
 If you want, select the Do not ask me check box.
 The course will automatically complete your choice each time you exit student preview.